-- breast milk is the natural first food for babies - it's the food specifically designed for your baby
+- breast milk is the natural first food for babies, designed to meet their needs

-- breast milk contains antibodies from you which helps protect your baby from infections
+- breast milk contains antibodies from you which help protect your baby from ear, chest, kidney and stomach infections

 - breastfeeding helps to avoid constipation in your baby

 - breastfed babies are less likely to get allergies like eczema